 ¿Jirafa o girafa?
-Posted by Adir on Jun 30, 2009 in Pronunciation
+Posted by Adir on Jun 30, 2009 in Uncategorized

 The letters g and j are pronounced the same way in some cases and in others they represent different phonemes.
 Here are some useful rules so you don’t get them wrong anymore!